Rob Routs, Chairman

 - preparing the decision-making process of the Supervisory Board concerning any conflicts of interest that may arise in the acceptance by members of the Supervisory Board of additional positions.

-The Remuneration Committee is comprised of Mrs. P. van der Meer Mohr (Chair), Mr. R. Routs, Mr. T. de Swaan and Mrs. V. Haynes.
+The Remuneration Committee is comprised of Mrs. P. van der Meer Mohr (Chair), Mr. R. Routs, Mrs. V. Haynes and Mr. J. Ramsay.
 The Remuneration Committee has the following duties:

 - drafting proposals to the Supervisory Board for the remuneration policy to be pursued for members of the Managing Board, which policy, as well as any material changes thereto, shall be submitted to the General Meeting of Shareholders for adoption;

 - drafting proposals for the remuneration of the individual members of the Managing Board; such proposals shall, in any event, deal with the remuneration structure; and the amount of the fixed remuneration, shares and/or options to be granted and/or other variable remuneration components, pension rights, redundancy pay and other forms of compensation awarded, as well as the performance criteria and their application,

 - and, if there are reasons therefore, to make proposals for changes or additions to the remuneration of individual members of the Managing Board, which remuneration and possible changes and/or additions shall be submitted for adoption to the Supervisory Board (without prejudice to the power of the Supervisory Board to delegate the final adoption to the Remuneration Committee, within the framework set by the Supervisory Board);

 - to prepare the Remuneration Report referred to in clause 12.1 of the Regulations of the Supervisory Board; and

 - to make proposals to the Supervisory Board for the remuneration of the individual members of the Supervisory Board, which remuneration will be submitted to the General Meeting of Shareholders for adoption.